Sutanu2004/8051-Proteus-Simulation/README.md

 * Writing to **9000H–9FFFH** stores and retrieves data from the 6264.
 * Writing to **E803H** updates the 8255 control register.

+---
- peripherals like ROM, displays, and serial interfaces, making it a complete embedded learning platform.
+This setup can be expanded with peripherals like ROM, displays, and serial interfaces, making it a complete embedded learning platform.